ordinals/ord/docs/src/guides/inscriptions.md

 you might try are [signet.bc-2.jp](https://signet.bc-2.jp/) and [alt.signetfaucet.com](https://alt.signetfaucet.com/).

-You can see the pending transaction with `ord --chain signet walet transactions` and once the faucet transaction confirms, you should be able to see the transactions outputs with `ord --chain signet wallet utxos`.
+You can see pending transactions with `ord --chain signet walet transactions`.
+Once the faucet transaction confirms, you should be able to see the transactions outputs with `ord --chain signet wallet utxos`.

 Creating Inscription Content